Julien-LKN/capacitor-uploader/README.md

 Can be used in combination with the [Capacitor Camera preview](https://github.com/Cap-go/camera-preview) To upload file in reliable manner instead of reading them in buffer of webview and then upload in JS.

+**Important for S3 uploads:** The plugin automatically ensures that the file field is placed last in the multipart form data, which is required by AWS S3 for presigned URL uploads with form fields.

 ## Install

 ```bash